Unpopular Opinions about Interactive Notebooks in High School Science

 I’m a huge fan of interactive notebooks.
 I will say that I have my own take on them that is quite different from the norm.
 The cool thing is that every teacher can put their own spin on the interactive notebooks they use in their classrooms.
 My primary reason for using interactive notebooks in my classroom is because I don’t use a textbook.
-In my classroom they are used for a textbook alternative and my favorite part about it is that I’m in charge.
-Can you tell my enneagram is 8?
+In my classroom INBs are used for a textbook alternative.
+And my favorite part about it?
+I’m in charge of what goes in it and what it looks like!
 Here are my super unpopular opinions about interactive notebooks.
 Haven’t started an interactive notebook yet?
 Interested?
 Read this post to get my starter tips.

 Take Home Interactive Notebooks